Volkswagen truck unit Traton offers $2.9 billion to take over Navistar

-(Reuters) - Volkswagen AG’s (VOWG_p.DE) Traton (8TRA.DE) commercial truck unit said on Thursday it had offered $35 a share, or $2.9 billion, for the remaining shares of U.S. truck maker Navistar International (NAV.N) that it does not already own.
+(Reuters) - Volkswagen AG’s Traton commercial truck unit said on Thursday it had offered $35 a share, or $2.9 billion, for the shares of U.S. truck maker Navistar International that it does not already own, and investors bet the bid will go higher.

+Navistar shares shot up by 50% to just over $36 a share in after-hours trading following Traton’s proposal, suggesting investors expect a potential deal could be richer than Traton’s opening offer.
 Traton said its offer was subject to Navistar and Traton reaching a merger agreement.

-Navistar shares shot up by 50% to just over $36 a share in after-hours trading, suggesting investors expect a potential deal could be richer than Traton’s opening offer.
+Truck makers across the globe are struggling to stem the costs of developing next generation powertrains during an industry downturn, a step which is forcing the truck makers to seek new alliances to share costs.
+Navistar and VW in 2017 said they would collaborate on electric truck development.

+Traton shares were up 0.4% early on Friday, with Volkswagen trading 0.7% lower and underpeforming Germany’s blue-chip DAX index, which was up 0.2% at 0806 GMT.

-Volkswagen has made its interest in buying the remainder of Navistar clear since acquiring an initial 16.6% stake, which has since grown to nearly 16.8%, in 2016.
-Before Traton’s offer, Navistar shares had been on a downhill run, off nearly 17% since the start of 2020.
+Volkswagen has made its interest in buying the remainder of Navistar clear since acquiring an initial 16.6% stake in 2016, which has since grown to nearly 16.8%.
+Traton and Navistar have been collaborating on purchasing and certain technology developments, aiming to cut annual costs by $200 million a year.

 Traton will have to win over Navistar’s largest shareholder, financier Carl Icahn, whose fund controls 16.9% of Navistar’s shares.
 Icahn and two other activist funds, Mark Rachesky’s MHR Fund Management and Gabelli Funds, together own 40% of Navistar’s shares, according to Refinitiv data.